 - Your body clock can shift backwards and you may experience early bed and wake times.
 It is thus advisable to do your workout in the afternoon or early evening to align with your bodyclock

 - It will take longer to doze off in the bed as you age.
-Thus, you should try to cut down the usage of device before you go to sleep and wind down with warm bath, herbal tea and some reading.
+Thus, you should try to cut down the usage of devices before you go to sleep and wind down with a warm bath, herbal tea and some reading.

 - With age, daytime snoozing also increases and napping comes easier.
 This may affect your night sleep and thus one should try to keep these naps short.

 - The deep sleep reduces as you age.
 Hence it is imperative to cut back on alcohol and caffeine consumption which inhibit deep sleep.